sleepEarlier/KMPermissionManager/README.md

 CellularData Monitor is supported too.
 The library Provide unify request method and permission status.

-Core spec (default spec) contain Camera、PhotoLibrary、Microphone、Contacts permission, to use other permission, pod other subspec like `calandar`.
+Core spec (default spec) contain Camera、PhotoLibrary、Microphone、Contacts permissions, to use other permissions, pod other subspec like `calandar`.

 ## Example